NRCan/geo-deep-learning/README.md

   bucket_name:                      # name of the S3 bucket where data is stored.
 Leave blank if using local files
   task: segmentation                # Task to perform.
 Either segmentation or classification
   num_gpus: 0                       # Number of GPU device(s) to use.
 Default: 0
+  debug_mode: True                  # Prints detailed progress bar with sample loss, GPU stats (RAM, % of use) and information about current samples.

 training: